The Global FlyFisher

 You need to keep the lens and most of the display free, so you can operate the camera.
 Most phones require you to press the screen to focus and press an on-screen button to take the picture, and you simply can't repeat those motions identically for each shot if you are hand holding the phone.

-Make sure that the distance is sufficient to make the background blur but not so large that it doesn't cover the whole image.
+Make sure that the distance is sufficient to make the background blur but not so far away that it doesn't cover the whole image.
 We do not want the living room, tying desk or office peeking into a corner or edge of the image.
 The surroundings should be completely blocked out by the background.

 The light is the one most critical thing to set up properly.